plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 The Spell Slots per Spell Level table shows how many spell slots you have to cast your Wizard Spells of 1st-level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Full Rest.

 You prepare the set of Wizard Spells that are available for you to cast.
-To do so, choose a number of Wizard Spells from your Spellbook (described below) equal to `your Intelligence modifier + your wizard level` (minimum of one).
+To do so, choose a number of Wizard Spells from your "Spellbook" (described below) equal to `your Intelligence modifier + your wizard level` (minimum of one).
 The spells must be of a level for which you have spell slots, as shown on the Wizard table.

 ---
 > #### Example